What are 2D animation videos?

 2D animations create the illusion of movement, either by sequencing images or by bringing graphic design elements to life.

-They can be character-based, featuring a persona that gives your message a universal and relatable touch; or they can also feature data visualisation, making abstract concepts and figures concrete and understandable even to the most maths-phobic among us.
+They can be character-based, featuring a persona that gives your message a universal and relatable touch; or they can feature data visualisation, making abstract concepts and figures concrete and understandable even to the most maths-phobia among us.